 Okay, so I think we have established that the vegetable isn’t bad for our bodies.
 But, why do we need to drink it when we can simply eat it?
 Experts say that eating celery will provide you with the same phytochemicals and flavonoids that it would when you drink it.
 Therefore, the only reason you’d drink it is that liquid means more at once since it goes down easier than crunching away at the vegetable.
 You’d be consuming all its nutrients in larger quantities by juicing rather than eating large quantities of celery daily.

 Health experts state that juicing anything has a downside because you’re breaking down all the important fibers in the vegetable.
 The fibers are what help you feel full.
 Moreover, chewing your food is more satisfying than drinking it.
-In addition, research says vitamins A or K found in celery are fat-soluble.
+In addition, research says vitamins A and K found in celery are fat-soluble.
 This means that eating them with fat will help your body absorb them.

 So, is drinking this miracle drink really that good for you?